Hi, friend! How are you?

 Quote of the week

-Here’s something worth sharing from the Headspace app …
+Here’s a great thought for you from the Calm app …

 Blog archives of the week

-Let’s look back at a couple posts …
+Let’s look back at two posts worth revisiting, including the latest from earlier this week …

 Thanks for coming by the blog today, friend!
-Take care of yourself. 🙂
+Be well!

 How was your week?